Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 > If a repository contains more than one README file, then the file shown is chosen from locations in the following order: the .github directory, then the repository's root directory, and finally the docs directory.

 You can add a README file to a repository to communicate important information about your project.

+> [!TIP]
+> To communicates expectations for your project and help to manage contributions you can include all of this following files:
+> - Readme
+> - License
+> - Citation file
+> - Contributions guidelines
+> - Code of conduct
+> - Scurity policy

-A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, communicates expectations for your project and helps you manage contributions.
+A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, .

 ### Auto-generated table of contents for README files